The-Smackers/AWPtimizr/README.md

 ## New Features (April 2025 Update)

-The `Run_All.cmd` script has been enhanced with the following features:
+The `AWPtimizr.cmd` script has been enhanced with the following features:

 - **Logging**: All actions (found files, execution, skips, failures) are logged to `Optimization_Log.txt` with timestamps.
 - **Backup Option**: Optionally create a registry backup (HKLM\SYSTEM and HKCU) before applying tweaks, saved to a `Backup` folder.